tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 * What is correlation?

-  > Correlation is the measure of either a positive, negative, or netural (random) relationship between two variables.
+  > Correlation is the measure of either a positive, negative, or neutral (random) relationship between two variables.
 For example, there is often a positive correlation with height vs. weight (as you grow in height you tend to weigh more).

 * When comparing the line trend of ice cream sales to drowning incidents, it is much harder to detect a relationship between the two.
 Therefore, use a scatterplot and set the `x` and `y` axis to the corresponding DataFrame columns.
 With a scatterplot, the relationship becomes much more apparent.